Georgina90-x/Name-That-Flag/README.md

 - As a key part of the game was for users to read the options available to them, it was imperitive that a clean legible font was used suitable for all users to clearly read the text on the website especially when using a mobile device.

 - [Nunito](https://fonts.google.com/specimen/Nunito) was used for all text within the site.

-- [Font Awesome](https://fontawesome.com) icons were used to provide inconography to the website where appropriate.

 ## User Stories